RethinkHIV: The Book

 Rush has provided three-year "Innovation and Sustainability Grants" to ActionAid, which launched in August, 2012.
 The grants were awarded to country-teams in Uganda and The Gambia who bid for the three-year funding as part of a competition set up by Rush with ActionAid support to pioneer new sustainable initiatives on the ground involving People Living With HIV/AIDS.

 IAEN, Washington DC,

-Rush is a co-sponsor of the International AIDS Economics Network Pre-Conference which bring together policymakers and researchers from around the globe to present and discuss the most recent developments in the field of HIV economics.
-Rush is providing 10 scholarships to economists from developing countries enabling them to attend this two-day pre-conference as well as participate in the global IAS 2012 conference.
+Rush co-sponsored the International AIDS Economics Network Pre-Conference which brought together policymakers and researchers from around the globe to present and discuss the most recent developments in the field of HIV economics.
+Rush provided 10 scholarships to economists from developing countries enabling them to attend this two-day pre-conference as well as participate in the global IAS 2012 conference.

 RethinkHIV II Workshop